LaurentBl/udacity_data_engineer_project2/README.md

 # Udacity Data Engineer nanodegree: Cloud Data Warehouse project

 ## Context and purpose
-Sparkify is a music streaming company that has data about songs and when and how they are played by their users The aim of this project is to turn these massive datasets into a structure that can easily be used for analytical purposes
+Sparkify is a music streaming company that has data about songs and when and how they are played by their users.
+The aim of this project is to turn these massive datasets into a structure that can easily be used for analytical purposes

 ## Database design

-	'staging_events - contains raw data about events' artist VARCHAR,
+	`staging_events - contains raw data about events` artist VARCHAR,
 		auth VARCHAR,
 		firstName VARCHAR,
 		gender VARCHAR,
 		itemInSession INTEGER,